gabryellr/poc-springboot-camel-kafka/README.md

 6. Start the application typing it on the terminal `gradle bootRun`

-7. Back to the terminal where the **step 4** was done and send some messages again, now on the terminal where the application was started **(step 6)** you'll see the messages printed
+7. Back to the terminal where the **step 4** was done and send some messages again like "apple", "orange" or "limon", now on the terminal where the application was started **(step 6)** you'll see what predicate and processor was actived, for example, when you sent apple, Apple predicate will process the message and print something. :)